What is Commitment Adherence (CA)?

-If the incident ticket results in Excused No-Show Minutes being posted for the lost time, Genesis Agents can qualify for Technical Waiver Compensation by completing a Sponsorship Form.
+If the incident ticket results in Excused No-Show Minutes being posted for the lost time, Genesis Agents can qualify for Technical Waiver Compensation by completing a Pay Request.
 Agents can monitor the status through Starmatic and must include a screenshot of the respective Starmatic Report showing the Excused No-Show Minutes applied.
-In addition, the Agent must be in Good Standing after the incident ticket processes.
 Compensation is based on the total Excused No-Show Minutes properly applied.

 What if I get sick, have a power outage, or something prevents me from working?

 The minimum CA requirement is set at 90% rather than 100% to allow for these type of unpredictable events.
 Whenever possible, release intervals before the 48-hour Lockdown Period and Swap intervals that you cannot work.
 If these efforts fall short, Agents can also request a "Courtesy Waiver."

 What are Courtesy Waivers and How Do I Request Them?

 Emergencies happen and may prevent Agents from servicing, swapping, or releasing intervals outside of the Lock-Down Period, which is understandable.
 They are unpredictable and usually uncontrollable.
 For these types of situations, Agents can create a Courtesy Waiver using their Arise profile by contacting AVA and following the instructions provided (search "Courtesy Waiver").
 Agents are allotted two Courtesy Waivers per month.